rosendopili/web_project_3/README.md

 **Intro**

 This is a responsive web-design depicting a travel blog.
-The lay-out has been rendered according the Figma wireframe provided in accordance with *BEM methodology*.
+The lay-out has been rendered according to the Figma wireframe provided in accordance with *BEM methodology*.

 **Figma**